 Four steps to measuring your clubs

-If you already have a set of golf clubs and want to know how long they are, use the measuring procedure below to easily calculate their length.
+If you already have a set of golf clubs and want to know how long they are, use the measuring procedure below to calculate their length easily.

 - Use a 48-inch aluminum ruler with a strong straight edge.
 A tape measure is too flimsy and will not provide an accurate measurement even when put against the shaft of the club.
 If you don’t already have an aluminum yardstick, you may get one up at your local home improvement store.